stanford-rc/farmshare-docs/docs/software.md

 | `module save foo` | `ml save foo` | Save the state of all loaded modules in a collection named `foo` |
 | `module restore foo` | `ml restore foo` | Restore the state of saved modules from the `foo` collection |

+!!! info
     Additional module sub-commands are documented in the `module help` command.
 For complete reference, please refer to the official [Lmod documentation](https://lmod.readthedocs.io)

 #### Module properties